foxhound87/rfx-stack/README.md

 ## TODO

+- Documentation
+- Implement:
-- Implement Auth
+ - JWT / Auth
+ - ACL / Roles

 ## Contributing

+If you like this stack, don't forget to star the repo!
-If you like this stack and want to contribute to the development, do not hesitate to contact me.
+If you want to contribute to the development, do not hesitate to contact me.